-Prince, legendary musician, actor, electric seven time grammy winner and Oscar winner was found unresponsive in an elevator at Paisley Park Studios, his home just outside of Minneapolis.
+Prince, legendary musician, actor, electric seven-time Grammy winner, and Oscar winner was found unresponsive in an elevator at Paisley Park Studios, his home just outside of Minneapolis.

 I hope Prince gets the same.
 He deserves it.
 That motherfucker was astonishing.

 He could play any instrument.
 He could write in any genre.
 He could do fucking jump-splits in high heels – WHILE playing virtuoso-level guitar.
-He was a genius in the classic sense of being an absolutely singular, bizarre motherfucker with an all-encompassing vision and the perfect confidence required to realize that vision.
+He was a genius in the classic sense of being a singular, bizarre motherfucker with an all-encompassing vision and the perfect confidence required to realize that vision.
 Look at him doing incest punk on “Dirty Mind.”
 Singing the Lord’s Prayer in briefs on “Controversy.”
 Spraying the crowd with an ejaculating guitar at the end of “Purple Rain.”
 Reinventing himself temporarily as a slicked-back European gigolo and then writing fucking “Kiss.”
-“Kiss”!
+“Kiss,”!
 Dude wrote that song!
 “Kiss” seems like it’s existed since the birth of the universe as the platonic ideal of pop music – he wrote that and nearly gave it to someone else as table scraps.
 It’s unreal.

-Prince situated himself at the intersection of sex and God and saw the potential in each for transcendence, self-surrender and self-discovery.
+Prince situated himself at the intersection of sex and God and saw the potential in each for transcendence, self-surrender, and self-discovery.
 Do yourself a favor and watch “Purple Rain” tonight and witness an artist at the height of his power, in full control of himself, his art, and his audience.

-I’ll miss him but I’m thankful that this tiny, horny, purple being made it to our planet in the first place.
+I’ll miss him, but I’m thankful that this tiny, horny, purple being made it to our planet in the first place.